DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 folder: mydoc
 ---

-The DAFoam MCP server enables the pre-processing, simulations, optimization, and post-processing of various DAFoam-based optimization cases.
-Currently, we support only airfoil cases and the DAFoam MCP server is in the first beta version.
+The DAFoam MCP server enables the conversational pre-processing, simulations, optimization, and post-processing of various DAFoam cases.
+Currently, we support only airfoil cases with the Claude LLM.
+The DAFoam MCP server is in the beta state.

 ## Installation

-Install the MCP server (airfoils)
+Install the MCP server

 - Download and install the Docker Desktop for [MacOS](https://docs.docker.com/desktop/setup/install/mac-install) or [Windows](https://docs.docker.com/desktop/setup/install/windows-install/).
 Open Docker Desktop and keep it open.
 - Open a Terminal (MacOS) or Command Prompt (Windows).
 Run the following command to download the DAFoam Docker image: